Skip to main content

 EntityPurpose

-media_player.f1_replay_playerStandard media player with play, pause, stop and position tracking
+media_player.f1_replay_playerStandard media player with play, pause, stop, seek, and position tracking

 The media player entity lets you control replay using any media player integration or remote control.
-It reports current position, duration, and playback state, making it easy to integrate with other media players in your setup.
+It supports normal media seek actions, reports current position, duration, and playback state, and makes it easy to integrate replay with other media players in your setup.

 Status sensor